powsybl/powsybl.github.io/pages/documentation/developer/tutorials/emf.md

 ```

 ## Configure PowSyBl
-The configuration file for PowSyBl should be located in the folder `emf/initial/src/main/resources`.
+The configuration file for PowSyBl is located in the folder `emf/src/main/resources`.
 It gathers all the default configuration parameters about the load flow simulator, the parameters for the import/export of CGMES files, the path to the CGMES files, the path to the PEVF file, the output directory, etc.

 We need to configure PowSyBl to use the OpenLoadFlow implementation.
 To do that, you need to edit the `config.yml` file:
 ```yaml